alex-mcgovern/aria/README.md

-# Aria - Agentic Reasoning and Implementation Assistant
+# A.R.I.A - Agentic Reasoning and Implementation Assistant

-Aria is a lightweight agentic codegen assistant built over a weekend.
-It helps with code editing tasks by providing an AI-driven interface to assist with your development workflow.
+Aria is a lightweight agentic codegen assistant that runs in your terminal (for now).

 ## Features